adrianvazquezbarrera/auto-wildcard-ssl-renewer-cloudflare/README.md

 The utility generates a `certificate.yml` file in the certificates directory, which can be used with Traefik's dynamic configuration.

+## 🐳 Dokploy Integration

+1. SSH into your dokploy server.
+2. Clone this repository into the folowing path: `/etc/dokploy/auto-wildcard-ssl-renewer-cloudflare`
+3. Create a symbolic link to the dokploy certificates directory:

+    ```bash
+    ln -sf /etc/dokploy/traefik/dynamic/certificates /etc/dokploy/auto-wildcard-ssl-renewer-cloudflare/certificates
+    ```

+    Now, the generated certificates will be directly available to dokploy's traefik setup.
+You can verify this by checking the files in Dokploy's dashboard: `Home` -> `Traefik File System` -> `dynamic` -> `certificates`.

+4. Go to the dokploy dashboard and navigate to `Home` -> `Schedules` -> `Add Schedule`.

+5. Set up a schedule to run the renewal script weekly:

+    - **Name**: SSL Certificate Renewal
+    - **Frequency**: Daily
+    - **Time**: 00:00 AM
+    - **Command**:

+    ```bash
+      #!/bin/sh
+      set -e

+      # Note: Cloudflare API token and email
+      # shouln't be hardcoded here.
+You are seeing
+      # this for demonstration purposes only.
+      # You should use system's environment variable management instead.
+      export CLOUDFLARE_API_TOKEN=your_cloudflare_api_token_here
+      export EMAIL=your_email@example.com
+      export BASE_CERT_PATH=/etc/dokploy/traefik/dynamic/certificates

+      # We recommend you to set these environment variables here
+      # because they are scoped to this scheduled task only.
+      export PRIMARY_DOMAIN=private.example.com
+      export DOMAIN=*.private.example.com,*.example.com

+      /etc/dokploy/auto-wildcard-ssl-renewer-cloudflare/request-certificate.sh

+      echo "*.private.example.com SSL updated!"
+    ```

 ## 🛠️ Troubleshooting

 ### Certificate Request Fails